 The first two strategic goals above are essential for all workshops.
 Proposals need not fulfill all of the remaining goals, but a major criterion for evaluation will be the extent to which a proposal addresses the goals that it selects for inclusion.

-Submitting a Preliminary Proposal Prospective applicants for workshop funding are required to submit a one-page (max 500 words) outline proposal by April 30, 2017, indicating the proposed rationale and topic, along with a suggested list of participants and possible PS target journal.
+Submitting a Preliminary Proposal Prospective applicants for workshop funding are required to submit a one-page (max 500 words) outline proposal, indicating the proposed rationale and topic, along with a suggested list of participants and possible PS target journal.
 Applicants need not have contacted any participants at this stage, and should not contact any journal editors.
-The workshops committee will provide feedback on each outline before June 30, 2017 indicating whether or not each applicant is being invited to submit a full proposal.
+The workshops committee will provide feedback on each outline before June 30, 2019 indicating whether or not each applicant is being invited to submit a full proposal.
 Note that an invitation to submit a full proposal offers no guarantee of funding.

 Workshops could be stand-alone or timed to take place immediately before or immediately after a major relevant conference if there is an advantage for the content, participation or impact of a workshop.
 Such conferences can be, but need not be, meetings of The Psychonomic Society.
 However, the workshop should be clearly described and advertised as a Psychonomic Society event.